SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts.md

 ### Upgrading existing project to use isolated permissions

-If you're upgrading an existing SharePoint Framework project to v1.7.0 and want to use the isolated permissions capability, you can do it, by setting in the `config/package-solution.json` file, the `xyz` property to `true`.
+If you're upgrading an existing SharePoint Framework project to v1.7.0 and want to use the isolated permissions capability, you can do it, by setting in the `config/package-solution.json` file, the `isDomainIsolated` property to `true`.
 You should ensure, that your project contains only web parts.

 After changing the project to use isolated permissions, you should redeploy your project.
 This will issue new API permission requests, isolated to your solution, which will need to be approved by the tenant admin.